 Change of major.
 Any engineering or computer science student may choose to change majors within or outside the College if the student has a minimum overall GPA of 2.0.
 A Change of Major form is required and must be submitted to the EEC.
 Approval is at the discretion of the Dean of Engineering.

 Course repeat limit.
 The maximum number of times an engineering or computer science course can be taken is three (3).
 All enrollments in a course, regardless of grade received, will be counted.
-Once a student has obtained a C or better in an engineering or computer science course, that course should not be repeated for credit.
-Exceptions may be considered by the Dean of Engineering on a case-by-case basis.
+The only exception is if the student drops before Census Day.
+Census Day for any semester can be found from the official academic calendar.
+Once a student has obtained a C or better in an engineering or computer science course, that course cannot be repeated for credit.
+Exceptions may be considered by the Dean of Engineering on a case-by-case basis but are rarely approved.
 A Course Waiver Form is required and must be submitted to the EEC.

 Course substitutions.
 Engineering and computer science students are expected to closely follow their degree plans, which list all required and elective courses.
 Under exceptional circumstances, students may seek substitution for required or elective courses.
 Each substitution must have a justification and the total substitution credit hours must be equal to or greater than substituted courses.
 A Course Substitution Petition form is required and must be submitted to the EEC.